manjulananduri/manjulananduri.github.io/_posts/2023-03-26-midjourney-prompts-for-realism.md

 <img class="img-fluid" src="/assets/images/realism-girls.png" alt="Midjourney realism prompts image for girls">

->  C1reate a personal and intimate portrait of a young woman sitting on a wooden bench in a park on a sunny day.
+>  Create a personal and intimate portrait of a young woman sitting on a wooden bench in a park on a sunny day.
 Use a Sony α7 III camera with a 85mm lens at F 1.2 aperture setting to blur the background and isolate the subject.
 The park should have lush greenery and flowers in the background to add a natural and peaceful vibe to the image.
 Use dreamlike lighting with soft sunlight falling on the subject's face and hair.
 The image should be shot in high resolution and in a 9:16